Heru Budi Hartono: North Jakarta and Jakarta regional government

-Mayor of North Jakarta

 After a year serving in the provincial government, Heru was appointed as the Mayor of North Jakarta, with his inauguration being held at the BMW city park on 12 January 2014.

-Governor of Jakarta
+Acting Governor of Jakarta

-After Anies completed his term of office, Heru took over as acting governor on 17 October 2022.
+After Anies Baswedan completed his term of office, Heru took over as acting governor on 17 October 2022.
 As acting governor, one of Heru's top priorities is to mitigate flooding in Jakarta.
 To do so, he resumed the dredging process left by his predecessor, focusing on reclamation near the coast, expanding pumps throughout Jakarta to reduce the severity of flooding, and continuing the normalisation of the Ciliwung river.
 Another one of Heru's main goals as governor is to eradicate extreme poverty in Jakarta by 2024 by strengthening economic and basic public services.

-On March 3, 2023, the provincial government budgeted a Rp 2.3 billion jeep for Heru which underwent public scrutiny.
+On 3 March 2023, the provincial government budgeted a Rp 2.3 billion jeep for Heru which underwent public scrutiny.
 Heru claims that he wasn't aware and will "check later".
 According to him, he was only aware of the city's plan to purchase electric vehicles for public officials.
-On the 13th of March, Heru stated that he won't change his car, a Kijang, to a jeep.
+On 13 March, Heru stated that he won't change his car, a Kijang, to a Jeep.
+In 2023, Heru proposed working hours in Jakarta be split, with some starting at 8 AM and others at 10 AM, in order to split the city's rush hour traffic.

+Controversies

+Heru Budi created the logo Sukses Jakarta Untuk Indonesia (Jakarta's Success for Indonesia) which allegedly replaced the Plus Jakarta logo for his leadership, but was denied by himself because the slogan was only to replace the slogan Maju Kotanya, Bahagia Warganya (Forward the City, Happy Citizens) sparked by Former Governor Anies Baswedan.

+On 16 April 2023, Heru went under flak by internet users and Indonesian cycling advocacy group Bike2Work in his decision to tear down a pedestrian and cycle path back to a road with the goal of reducing traffic.
+This was done at the intersection between Jalan Santa and Jalan Kapten Tendean where the old path was built during Anies' tenure.

+In March 2024, Heru Budi unilaterally revoked half of the (Kartu Jakarta Mahasiswa Unggul) KJMU scholarship recipients without reconfirmation, resulting in 12,000 poor students being threatened with dropping out of college.
+This policy was canceled due to pressure from the DPR and the DKI Jakarta DPRD.